thisiscapra/thisiscapra.com/source/blog/2015-04-06-taming-parent-child-pages-in-shopify.md

 {% endif %}
 ```

 Next I need to output the page content.
-In this case I need a title, an excerpt and a read more link.
+In this case a title, an excerpt and a read more link.

 ```liquid
 <h2><a href="{{ link.object.url }}">{{ link.object.title }}</a></h2>